-Spryng.io is both a collection of software capabilities and a global network of seasoned practitioners.
-Our platform combines software and services in ways that enable organizations to develop better understandings of and make wiser decisions about what actions to take in consideration of the complex environments within which they operate.
+Spryng.io is a collection of software capabilities plus a global network of seasoned practitioners.
+Our platform combines software and services in ways that enable organizations to develop better understandings of and make wiser decisions in consideration of the complex environments within which they operate.
 We’re particularly focused upon making it easier for organizations to understand and act more wisely within the kinds of complexity associated with human systems (ranging from small teams to entire organizations to whole societies).

 Because human systems and their respective “parts” are mutually interconnected and interdependent (meaning any change in one part will have ripple effects throughout the entire system), they possess a number of qualities that make leadership and decision-making within them more challenging: